blade-lang/blade/README.md

 ![windows build](https://github.com/blade-lang/blade/actions/workflows/windows-build.yml/badge.svg)

+> ### HELP IS URGENTLY NEEDED TO TEST BLADE WELL ON WINDOWS OS.
+> I currently lack a Windows device to test Blade on Windows OS.
+> While I expect most features to work, I cannot guarantee that they do
+> and therefore solicit the help of fellow and willing contributors who
+> can actively test Blade on Windows devices.
+>
+> Thanks!

 ## Features

 - Simple syntax and minimal keywords.
 - Dynamically typed.
+- Fast.
 - Comprehensive builtin functions.
 - Object-oriented (only supports single inheritance for now.
   Multiple inheritance is open for discussion).